guomy0611/annotation-as-search/annotation-helper-client/gui/README.md

 ### Security

-The Flask web-client should only be used locally.
+The Flask webclient should only be used locally.
 If you want to use it on a server, you have to use another server to host the webclient (e.g. uWSGI).
 Otherwise you will have almost no security.